-Motu DP is one of the most reliable and comprehensive DAWs, both for music production and video scoring purpose.
+Motu DP is one of the most reliable and comprehensive DAWs, both for music production and video scoring purposes.
 It has some extra features for these operations that you can’t get in other DAWs.
-Just like Reaper, Digital Performer is a highly customisable DAW which gives you the ability to shape its functionality look to as per your need.
+Just like Reaper, Digital Performer is a highly customisable DAW which gives you the ability to shape its functionality as per your need.

 Combined with state-of-the-art studio production technologies it is one of the most popular DAW in the world.
-In there recent version they have added tons of new features into this DAW.
+In their recent version they have added tons of new features into this DAW.

 Let us reveal some of the best features of Motu DP 10.